csvpath/csvpath/docs/functions.md

 # Functions

-Most of the work of matching is done in functions.
-The match functions are the following.
+Most of the work of matching is done in match component functions.
+The functions are the following.

 There are dozens of functions.
 They are listed below.
 More functions can be easily created.